ChrisDuffley/stationPlaylist/readme.md

 ## Version 18.01

 * When using JAWS layout for SPL Assistant, update check command (Control+Shift+U) now works correctly.
+* When changing microphone alarm settings via the alarm dialog (Alt+NVDA+4), changes such as enabling alarm and changes to microphone alarm interval are applied when closing the dialog.

 ## Version 17.12